Give Your Credit Worthiness a Checkup

 - Really cool sites with credit tools: Credit Sesame and Credit Karma

-Just don’t ask your buddy at the local bank to run your credit ‘cause it’s a hard pull and will lower your credit scores.
-Yeah no kidding, its amounts to an average of about 5 points per credit bureau.
+Just don’t have the local bank run your credit score.
+That will lower your credit worthiness.
+No kidding, it amounts to an average decrease of about five points per credit bureau.

-Umm, what’s a hard pull?
 There are hard and soft credit pulls.
-The hard credit pulls are the ones that stay on your credit report when you’re buying a car or applying for a credit card.
-Then there’s the soft pull, these are inquiries that don’t report to your credit report.
+Hard credit pulls are run by organizations when you apply for credit, loans or mortgages and they stay on your credit report for a while.
+Then there’s soft pulls, which are inquiries that don’t wind up on your credit report.
 For example, all those credit card offerings you get in the mail are a result of soft pulls.
-Soft credit pulls give companies a general idea of your credit worthiness.
+Soft credit pulls give companies a general idea of your credit worthiness without getting into specifics.

-Look, basically, the health of your credit is the first step when you are considering buying new digs.
+Basically, your credit score health is the first step when you are considering buying new digs.
 If you want to run ahead of the class and demystify the Mortgage Process a little faster, check out our rock star eBook – it’s totally free.

 Oh!
-One more thing, the best rates are reserved for those with the highest credit scores so it is in your financial interest (yes, pun intended here) to make sure your credit has a six pack.
+One more thing, the best rates are reserved for those with the highest credit scores so it is in your financial interest (yes, pun intended here) to make sure your credit score is competitive.

-Now, ask yourself, is your credit fit or flabby?
+Now, ask yourself, is your credit score healthy?

 Guaranteed Rate resources, your mortgage 101 – it’s that simple.